 I try to have the disks and the computers in different bags so if anything one bag gets lost it’s recoverable.

 There you have it.
 My approach to keeping laptops and camera equipment safe on the road.
-Obviously if you’re a Windows user you’ll need to find alternate products that do the same things as the Mac equivalent, but the strategy could be implemented.
+Obviously if you download Office for Mac 2016, you’ll need to find alternate products that do the same things as the Mac equivalent, but the strategy could be implemented.
 And, this is an approach for an extended road trip.
 If I’m doing a 2-3 day event with one laptop this is clearly overkill.
 But going away with a few people for a month is when some of this approach becomes necessary.

 In my next post I’ll cover how I get reliable Internet access while on the road in multiple countries.